-Lease Commitments-Future minimum lease obligations under non-cancelable operating leases as of December 31, 2023 are as follows (\$ in thousands): (1)
+Lease Commitments-Future minimum lease obligations under non-cancelable operating leases as of December 31, 2023 December 31, 2024 are as follows (\$ in thousands):(1)

 2024 \$ 6,235

-2025 6,223
+2025 6,223 \$ 6,223

-2026 543
+2026 543 543

-2027 543
+2027 543 543

-2028 543
+2028 543 543

+2029 543

-Thereafter 8,192
+Thereafter 8,192 7,649

-Total undiscounted cash flows(1) 22,279
+Total undiscounted cash flows(1) 22,279 16,044

-Present value discount(2) (6,528)
+Present value discount (2) (6,528) (5,670)

-Lease liabilities \$ 15,751
+Lease liabilities \$ 15,751 \$10,374

 (1) Includes cash flows that relate to a property that is majority-owned by a third party and is ground leased to the Company.
-The Company is obligated to pay the owner of the property \$ 0.5 million, subject to adjustment for changes in the CPI, per year through 2044; however, the Company's Ground Lease tenant at the property pays this expense directly under the terms of a master lease.
+The Company is obligated to pay the owner of the property \$0.5 million, subject to adjustment for changes in the CPI, per year through 2044; however, the Company's Ground Lease tenant at the property pays this expense directly under the terms of a master lease.

 (2) The lease liability equals the present value of the minimum rental payments due under the lease discounted at the rate implicit in the lease or the Company's incremental secured borrowing rate for similar collateral.
-For operating leases, lease liabilities were discounted at the Company's weighted average incremental secured borrowing rate for similar collateral estimated to be 5.7 % and the weighted average remaining lease term is 8.5 years.
-The Company assumed its operating leases from iStar in connection with the Merger and therefore did not directly make any payments under its operating leases for the three months ended March 31, 2023 or the years ended December 31, 2022 and 2021.
-During the nine months ended December 31, 2023, the Company made payments of \$ 4.3 million related to its operating leases.
+For operating leases, lease liabilities were discounted at the Company's weighted average incremental secured borrowing rate for similar collateral estimated to be ~~5.7%~~^{5.6%} and the weighted average remaining lease term is ~~8.5~~^{10.4} years.
+The Company assumed its operating leases from iStar in connection with the Merger and therefore did not directly make any payments under its operating leases for the three months ended March 31, 2023 or the ~~years~~^{year} ended December 31, 2022.
+During the year ended December 31, 2024 and ~~2021~~, During the nine months ended December 31, 2023, the Company made payments of \$5.7 million and \$4.3 million, respectively, related to its operating leases.

 Unfunded Commitments- The Company has unfunded commitments to certain of its Ground Lease tenants related to leasehold improvement allowances that it expects to fund upon the completion of certain conditions.
-As of December 31, 2023, the Company had \$ 115.0 million of such commitments, excluding commitments to be funded by noncontrolling interests.
+As of ~~December 31, 2023~~^{December 31, 2024}, the Company had ~~\$115.0 million~~^{\$46.2 million} of such commitments, excluding commitments to be funded by noncontrolling interests.

 The Company also has unfunded forward commitments related to agreements that it entered into for the acquisition of new Ground Leases or additions to existing Ground Leases if certain conditions are met (refer to Note 14).
 These commitments may also include leasehold improvement allowances that will be funded to the Ground Lease tenants when certain conditions are met.
-As of December 31, 2023, the Company had an aggregate \$ 283.1 million of such commitments.
+As of ~~December 31, 2023~~^{December 31, 2024}, the Company had an aggregate ~~\$283.1 million~~^{\$150.3 million} of such commitments.
 There can be no assurance that the conditions to closing for these transactions will be satisfied and that the Company will acquire the Ground Leases or fund the leasehold improvement allowances.

 Other Commitments-Through the Leasehold Loan Fund, the Company will generally fund construction and development loans and build-outs of space in real estate assets over a period of time if and when the borrowers and tenants meet established milestones and other performance criteria.
 We refer to these arrangements as performance-based commitments.
-As of December 31, 2023, the Company had \$ 111.1 million of such commitments.
+As of ~~December 31, 2023~~^{December 31, 2024}, the Company had ~~\$111.1 million~~^{\$119.6 million} of such commitments.